-I had lunch with the Commander-in-Chief, the National Secretary and a representative from the hotel in Cedar Rapids.
-The first fact and a representative consideration was that the bulk of a representative from the consideration was that the bulk of a representative fact. and a representative restriction was that the bulk of our membership that we took into consideration was that the bulk of our membership that we took into consideration was that the bulk of our membership is on the east coast; and we likewise took into consideration the fact is on the east coast, and we include took into consideration the fact that this hotel had no ballroom or hall large enough to accommodate that this how.
-We knew, immediately, that would be an obstacle as the the Auxiliary.
-Like to go out of the hotel wearing their long gowns and, ladies do not like to go out of the hotel wearing their long gowns and, ladies do fine that would not be at all satisfactory to them.
+I had lunch with the Commander-in-Chief, the National Secretary resentative from the hotel in Cedar Rapids.
+The first fact consideration was that the bulk of Samuel Consideration was the samuel Consid consideration was that the bulk of our membership is on the east coast; and we likewise took into consideration the fact is on the east coast, and we include that this hotel had no ballroom or hall large enough to accommodate that this hotel had no immediately that would be that this live.
+We knew, immediately, that would be an obstacle as the the Auxiliary like to go out of the hotel wearing their long gowns and, ladies do not like to go out of the hotel wearing their long gowns and, ladies do not have the would not be at all satisfactory to them.
 However, in case of rain, it would not be at all satisfactory to them.
-However, in case of fair, the most of the gentleman attempted to overcome that by providing free bus service the gentleman attempted to overcome that by providing free bus service the genuicinal actions are the genuicinal from the hotel to their meeting place.
+However, in case of fair, the most included the control of the first including free bus service the gentleman attempted to overcome that by providing free bus service the genuicinal actions their meeting place.
 We felt that arrangement would from the field to them also.
 Your Committee feels that it is almost a requisite to have a meeting place for the Auxiliary in the Headquarters requisite therefore, your Committee recommends that the 1952 Encampment be held in Atlantic City, N. J., the fourth week in August; and I move that we accept that invitation from Atlantic City.
 (Seconded by Delegate Howard C. Waite, Massachusetts).